leoafarias/gen-ui-talk/fleeting_interface/slides.md

 1. Choose one high-traffic screen
 2. Implement time-of-day adaptation
 3. A/B test with 50% of users
-4. Measure task completion, satisfaction
+4. Measure task completion + satisfaction
-5. **Duration: 2 weeks**

-Then expand:
-- Add location awareness
-- Apply to more screens
-- Increase sophistication
+5. Expand based on results

 **Start simple.
 Prove value.
 Build momentum.**

+---

+@section {
+  flex: 2
+}

+@column {
+  align: center
+  flex: 3
+}

+## Question isn't "will this happen?"

+## It's "when do you start?"

+## And: "Will you lead or follow?"

+@column

 ---